Skip to main content

 3rd graders (and 4th and 5th graders whether or not they have already received First Communion) will prepare for and receive the sacraments of Confirmation and First Eucharist in the spring.
 (Children already receiving Communion will be Confirmed in the same Mass).

 Baptized children should register for their appropriate grade level class each year (based on the Colorado public schools cut-off date of October 1.)
-If your child has not yet been baptized, please contact Brenda Maxwell at 303-988-6435 x 18 or bmaxwell@saintjudelakewood.org.
+If your child has not yet been baptized, please contact Mary Brug at 303-988-6435 x 118 or mbrug@saintjudelakewood.org

 Learn More